JesseTG/melonds-ds/README.md

 You can place your BIOS files in RetroArch's `system` directory, named as follows:

-- Nintendo DS ARM7 BIOS: `bios7.bin`
+- DS ARM7 BIOS: `bios7.bin`
-- Nintendo DS ARM9 BIOS: `bios9.bin`
+- DS ARM9 BIOS: `bios9.bin`
-- Nintendo DS Firmware: `firmware.bin`
+- DS Firmware: `firmware.bin`
-- Nintendo DSi ARM7 BIOS: `dsi_bios7.bin`
+- DSi ARM7 BIOS: `dsi_bios7.bin`
-- Nintendo DSi ARM9 BIOS: `dsi_bios9.bin`
+- DSi ARM9 BIOS: `dsi_bios9.bin`
-- Nintendo DSi Firmware: `dsi_firmware.bin`
+- DSi Firmware: `dsi_firmware.bin`
-- Nintendo DSi System NAND: `dsi_nand.bin`
+- DSi System NAND: `dsi_nand.bin`

 ### Game Boy Advance Connectivity

-**NOTE:** melonDS and melonDS DS do not support emulating Game Boy Advance games.
-They _do_ support loading Game Boy Advance ROMs and save data from most major emulators.

-If you want to load a Game Boy Advance ROM, the steps are a little more involved. melonDS (and therefore melonDS DS) only supports Game Boy Advance connectivity with a native Nintendo DS BIOS.
+The steps for loading a Game Boy Advance ROM are a little more involved. melonDS (and therefore melonDS DS) only supports GBA connectivity with a native Nintendo DS BIOS.

-1. Install the Nintendo DS BIOS and firmware as described above.
+1. Install the Nintendo DS BIOS and firmware [as described above](#installing-nintendo-ds-bios).
 2. Load the melonDS DS core using the <kbd>Load Core</kbd> menu.
 3. Enter the <kbd>Subsystems</kbd> menu and select <kbd>Load Slot 1 & 2 Boot</kbd>.
 4. Select a Nintendo DS ROM, a Game Boy Advance ROM, and optionally a Game Boy Advance save file (in that order).